 A lot of fans felt this was when the character of Morgana began to suffer from poor writing and sadly I would agree to some extent.

 Up until series 3 I felt the writers did an excellent job of showing us how Morgana was being slowly pushed into becoming a villainous character.

 I think they should have still had Morgana care about what happened to Gwen in series 3.
-That would have not only made Morgana still seem like a darker version of the Morgana from series 1 and 2 rather than a completely different villain, but it also would have given Gwen more to do as well as we could have seen an interesting dilemma for Gwen being forced to choose between her dearest friend Morgana and the man she loves Arthur.
+That would have not only made Morgana still seem like a darker version of the Morgana from series 1 and 2 rather than a completely different villain, but it also would have given Gwen more to do as well.
+We could have seen an interesting dilemma for Gwen being forced to choose between her dearest friend Morgana, and the man she loves, Arthur.

 Gwen arguably suffered the most under Uther out of the main cast.
 It would make perfect sense for Gwen to perhaps be drawn to Morgana’s side at first.
-We could have even had more sympathy for Morgana that way as Gwen would be forced to ultimately betray her too just like Merlin had done.
+We could have even had more sympathy for Morgana that way as in the end Gwen would be forced to ultimately betray Morgana too just like Merlin had done.
 The fact that they both betrayed her for Arthur, despite having more reason to side with her, could have also helped fuel her hatred of Arthur too.

-Sadly however all that happens is that Morgana suddenly hates Gwen when she has no reason to whatsoever, and the wonderful friendship Gwen and Morgana had in the earlier series that was both well written and extremely well acted on both McGrath and Angel Coulby’s part is tossed out the window.
+Sadly however all that happens is that Morgana suddenly hates Gwen when she has no reason to whatsoever, and the wonderful friendship Gwen and Morgana had in the earlier series is tossed out the window.
 Morgana who once was put in shackles to defend Gwen’s father now grins like a total psychopath at seeing Gwen get dragged away to be executed.